alexwethor/capstone-project/README.md

 Then, I checked that the ride_id had a consistent length.
 All ride_id entries were the same length, 16 characters.

-Finally,, I confirmed that the ride length previously calculated was greater than 0, as a ride length less than or equal to zero would indicate there was not a bike trip taken or error in the system.
+Finally, I confirmed that the ride length previously calculated was greater than 0, as a ride length less than or equal to zero would indicate there was not a bike trip taken or error in the system.
 There were 137 records with this error.
 I confirmed the error was due to the started_at time occurring after or at the same as the ended_at time.
 I would recommend the reason for this error be further investigated.
 For this case study I decided to remove these records from the dataset to prevent these outliers from skewing the data.

 Now that I had a complete understand of the data and where errors or inconsistencies were present, I created a query to clean the dataset and completed the following:
 - Created a new dataset that included six new columns: started_at_clean, ended_t_clean, ride_length_minutes, month_start, week_start, hour_start